-In addition, a number of the laws in the Kingdom relating to real property and real property rights have recently been adopted or are in the process of being adopted and the manner in which those laws and related regulations are applied to Dar Al-Arkan is still evolving (see "Financial Review - Certain Factors Affecting Dar Al-Arkan's Financial Condition and Results of Operations - Macroeconomic and Other Trends in the Kingdom").
-No assurance can be given that current or new laws and regulations will be adopted, enforced or interpreted in a manner that will not have a material adverse effect on Dar Al-Arkan's business, financial condition, cash flows and results of operations and may affect Dar Al-Arkan's ability to make the relevant payments under the Transaction Documents to which it is a party which are necessary in order for the Trustee to pay the amounts due under the Certificates.
+In addition, a number of the laws in the Kingdom relating to real property and real property rights have recently been adopted or are in the process of being adopted and the manner in which those laws and related regulations are applied to Dar Al-Arkan is still evolving.
+For example, on 13 June 2016, the Council of Ministers approved a tax on vacant land in various municipalities across the Kingdom (see "Risk Factors - Dar Al-Arkan may incur tax liabilities in respect of its undeveloped land bank").

+The Government has also begun implementing a number of initiatives aimed at boosting the real estate sector.
+For example, in January 2016, the Ministry of Commerce and Investment issued a new set of regulations permitting the sale of off-plan units in the Kingdom.
+It is expected that the sale of off-plan units will help Dar Al-Arkan to utilise less internal cash to finance projects hence increasing its profitability.
+In February 2016, the Saudi Arabian Monetary Authority (SAMA) increased the limit on real estate financing from 70 per cent. to 85 per cent. of the value of a home (effectively reducing the minimum required down payment on a home from 30 per cent. to 15 per cent.).
+The increase in the loan-to-value ratio is expected to encourage mortgage financing which in turn could benefit the real estate sector.
+The establishment of the Saudi Real Estate Financing Company (the SREFC), a company owned by the Public Investment Fund, is also expected to encourage mortgage financing by refinancing residential mortgages up to an amount of SAR 1 billion over the next 5 years.
+Such initiatives are expected to have a positive impact on Dar Al-Arkan's business.
+However, no assurance can be given that the implementation of these new initiatives will directly benefit Dar Al-Arkan, and no assurance can be given that current or new laws and regulations will be adopted, enforced or interpreted in a manner that will not have a material adverse effect on Dar Al-Arkan's business, financial condition, cash flows and results of operations and may affect Dar Al-Arkan's ability to make the relevant payments under the Transaction Documents to which it is a party which are necessary in order for the Trustee to pay the amounts due under the Certificates (see also "The Government's efforts to diversify the Kingdom's economy and effect structural changes may have undesirable effects").

 In addition, no assurance can be given that the Kingdom will not implement new regulations or fiscal or monetary policies, including those relating to or affecting taxation, interest rates or exchange controls, or otherwise take actions which could have a material adverse effect on Dar Al-Arkan's business, financial condition, cash flows and results of operations and may affect Dar Al-Arkan's ability to make the relevant payments under the Transaction Documents to which it is a party which are necessary in order for the Trustee to pay the amounts due under the Certificates.